 A visual schedule can be effective in helping children with ASD to cope in novel social situations20.
 Visual supports in the frame of a schedule provide individuals with ASD a static reference to aid in predicting upcoming activities (see Figure 2 for an example of the visual schedule used here).
 In addition, the removal of activities as they occur supports an understanding of the passage of time and provides a concrete visual representation of the session.
 Without this visual representation, individuals with ASD may become anxious if they are unable to conceptualize how much time has passed and how much time is left in an activity or session.
 A visual support that allows the participant to express his or her emotions may also be useful in allowing the participant to more easily cope with different emotion (see Figure 3 for an example of an emotion-rating scale).

 Role-playing and modeling provide an opportunity to view and practice new situations for individuals with ASD.
 The process of rehearsal provides clarity about the expected behaviors and further reduces anxiety for these novel scenarios8,22.
-Role-playing, including modeling, provides the individual with a clear opportunity to practice and make a decision regarding his/her choice of participating or opting out of a particular activity (see Figures 5 and 6 for examples of role play and modeling with a toy bear and the child wearing the cap).
+Role-playing, including modeling, provides the individual with a clear opportunity to practice and make a decision regarding his/her choice of participating or opting out of a particular activity (see Figures 5 and 6 for examples of role play and modeling with a toy bear and the child wearing the net).

-Some individuals with ASD and/or other developmental disabilities may not have developed the maturity or cognitive capability to clearly understand research tasks.
+Some individuals with ASD and/or other developmental disabilities may not have developed the maturity or cognitive netability to clearly understand research tasks.
 Indeed, there is an ethical dilemma surrounding the participation of vulnerable groups due to their difficulties with comprehension in complex social situations and the impact this has on informed consent17.
 However, processes have been developed to better ensure informed consent without undue pressure4,17.
 For example, visual symbols and bullet points with simple explanations are provided here, and participants are asked if they agree to participate in the study as an ongoing process3.
 To facilitate the understanding of individuals with developmental disabilities, a protocol must be developed that both aligns with study goals yet adheres to ethical guidelines, including the subject choosing to participate without persuasion or undo pressure6.

 PROTOCOL:

-All procedures have been approved by the appropriate research ethics committee at Yale University, with consent from participants.
+All procedures have been approved by the appropriate research ethics committee at Southern Connecticut State University and Yale University, with consent from participants.

 1. Create a social narrative